drackp2m/set-online/README.md

 - 📝 Edit build arg with the result of the following command `echo 'USER_GID:' $(id -g) && echo 'USER_UID:' $(id -u)`
 - 🐋 Run VSCode Dev Container command `Reopen in Container`

-You can also view node execution logs by running `docker logs set-nx -f -n 100` in a host terminal.
+You can also view node execution logs by running `docker logs set-node -f -n 100` in a host terminal.

 2. In your machine